MD-AHAD-KHAN-PATHAN/MD-AHAD-KHAN-PATHAN/README.md

 <br/>

 <h1 align="center"> Md.
 Ahad Khan Pathan </h1>
 <P>Hi there!
-I'm Ahad Khan, a junior MERN Stack Developer.
+I'm Ahad Khan, a junior software engineer.
 I am an enthusiastic and creative individual who is passionate about continuous learning.
 I am always looking to enhance my skills and knowledge to achieve greater success.
 I have an open mind towards new ideas and learning opportunities, and I believe that collaboration is key to success in teamwork.
 Throughout my experiences, I have learned that attention to detail is crucial in everything I work on.</p>

 <br/>